bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 # Day 1 (July 15th)

 Breakfast at Downing College is at 8.45-9.15am.
+## Important - if you want a lunch on Friday please fill in the Doodle Poll (Link is on our Etherpad).

 __C-M Training room__.
 - 09:30 [Course Introduction](Introduction/Session1-intro.html)
 - 09:30 - 10:30; [Introduction to Functional Genomics](Introduction/Functional_Genomics_Overview.pdf)